Banana rhubarb muffins are perfection. Soft, moist, a crunchy top, a little sweet, a little tart. You couldn’t ask for more!

 When is rhubarb season?

-I live in Northeast Ohio, so our rhubarb season is in full swing once the end of April hits, and goes through about June.
+I live in Northeast Ohio, so our rhubarb season is in full swing once the end of April hits, and goes through early summer – about June.
 It’s a sweet season to make all the old fashioned favorites.
 While you can get rhubarb at other times of the year, I always believe that eating in season tastes best!

 I split my 3 rhubarb plants last year and ended up with a bumper crop from the 3 old plants + the 3 new plants.